Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Introduction

 for any $t\in \C^*$, and $d_0:=h-\sum_{i=1}^nd_i$.
+Whilst $d_i>0$ for $i>0$, there is a trichotomy of cases depending on $d_0$, and we say that $\w$ is log Fano, log Calabi--Yau or log general type if $d_0$ is negative, zero or positive, respectively.\\

 In \cite{BerglundHuebsch}, the authors define the transpose of $\w$ by associating to $A^T$ a polynomial $\wt$ and a weight system $(\widecheck{d}_0,\dots,\widecheck{d}_n;\widecheck{h})$; we call this the Berglund--H\"ubsch transpose.
-We call the polynomial $\w$ \emph{invertible} if it is of the form \eqref{Polydefn} for some $A$, it is quasi-homogeneous, and both $\w$ and $\wt$ define isolated singularities at the origin. \\
+We call the polynomial $\w$ \emph{invertible} if it is of the form \eqref{Polydefn} for some $A$ and both $\w$ and $\wt$ define isolated singularities at the origin. \\

 Recall that for $f\in\C[x_1,\dots, x_n]$ and $g\in \C[y_1,\dots, y_m]$, their Thom--Sebastiani sum is defined as